ganeshrvel/pub-rules/README.md

 ### Introduction

-##### Rule - Validation library for Dart and Flutter.
+##### Rules - Validation library for Dart and Flutter.

-**Rule** is a simple yet powerful and feature-rich validation library for both dart and flutter.
+**Rules** is a simple yet powerful and feature-rich validation library for both dart and flutter.
 Less boilerplate code, easy to understand and developer-friendly.

 ### Installation